Random tensor networks with nontrivial links: Link states with bounded spectral variation

 whenever $\omega(p_m(a_{i_m})) = 0$ for all $1 \leq m \leq k$ and no two adjacent indices $i_m$ and $i_{m+1}$ for $1 \leq m \leq k-1$ are equal.
 One can see that two freely independent variables $a_1,a_2$ satisfy:

 which, in the commutative case with random variables $x_1$, $x_2$, is the classical bivariate independence condition~$\EE[x_1x_2] = \EE[x_1]\EE[x_2]$.
-While the definition of free independence is stronger than independence (commuting independent random variables are generically not free), the role of free independence is analogous to the role of classical independence for commuting random variables: it allows one to, in principle, compute the joint mixed moments of the variables.
+The definition of free independence does not specialize to independence in the commutative case (commuting independent random variables are only free when they are constant).
+However, the role of free independence is analogous to the role of classical independence for commuting random variables: it allows one to, in principle, compute the joint mixed moments of the variables.

 We will be interested in the \textit{multiplicative free convolution} or \textit{free product} (there also exists an additive convolution or just \textit{free convolution}) of distributions.
 Suppose $a,b$ are non-commutative self-adjoint free random variables on $(\A,\omega)$ with distributions $\mu_a$ and $\mu_b$.
 Then we denote the distribution of $ab$ by~$\mu_{ab} = \mu_a \boxtimes \mu_b$.
 Note that, generally, $ab$ need not be self-adjoint.
 However, if $\omega$ is tracial (as in the random matrix case) and $a$ is positive, the distribution of $ab$ coincides with that of $\sqrt{a}b\sqrt{a}$ which is self-adjoint, and we can identify~$\mu_{ab}$ with a distribution on $\RR$.
 If $\mu_a$ and $\mu_b$ are compactly supported distributions, then so is~$\mu_a \boxtimes \mu_b$.